-If you are mathematically inclined, you will note that Peripheral velocity is 'V Cos θ '; with θ being somewhere between 0^o and 20^o, 'Cos θ ' is less than 1; therefore, 'V Cos θ ' is less than V: which also confirms that the car slows down on steering into the bend!
+If you are mathematically inclined, you will note that Peripheral velocity is 'V Cos θ '; with θ being somewhere between 0^0 and 20^0 , 'Cos θ ' is less than 1; therefore, 'V Cos θ ' is less than V: which also confirms that the car slows down on steering into the bend!

-On slowing down in the bend, weight shifts to the front of the car, which upsets the ideal stability.
-To redress the weight shift, regain stability and put back the energy lost to this sideways slip, the driver must gently squeeze on the gas, as the steering wheel is eased into the bend; hence the term: Ease and Squeeze!
-In short, every bend in the world should be taken under light acceleration for this reason.
+On slowing down in the bend, load shifts to the front of the car, which upsets the ideal stability.
+To redress the load shift, regain stability and put back the energy lost to this sideways slip, the driver must gently squeeze on the gas as they ease the wheel round and glide the car into the bend; hence the term: Ease and Squeeze!
+Hence, to maximise stability, every bend in the world should be taken under light acceleration.